Avvyyy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that grants all permissiosn to users only
+Script that sets hello file to -rwxr-x-wx